 You know when you spend all this time on something for your fashion business and then there’s some sort of unexpected technical glitch that loses all your work?
 This happened to me.
 I wrote a long business owner musing and when I hit “Save” something went wrong and the whole damn thing went away.
 Gone.

-And then my boyfriend who was working next to me said something along the lines of , “why don’t you get in the habit of making sure things are saved as you are writing?”
+And then my partner who was working next to me said something along the lines of “Why don’t you get in the habit of making sure things are saved as you are writing?”
 While I know he meant well and was trying to help, it was NOT what I needed to hear at that moment.

-But the fact that I know he’s right doesn’t matter.
-I’m getting annoyed because I don’t like people telling me what I do wrong.
+I got annoyed because I don’t like people telling me what I do wrong.

-So in the last 5 minutes I’ve learned two important things:
+So I’ve learned two important things:

 It’s difficult to listen to what others have to say about our work, our processes, and our ideas without getting defensive and snippy.

 But if the person who is giving the feedback is someone you respect, take note of when your ego is getting in your own way.
 And stop it.
-I’m trying to.

-All my love and encouragement,
+Lots of love and encouragement,